Project Domains and Categories of Computer Science Projects

 - Real-Time Emotion Detection from Speech

-Cool projects often combine multiple skills — such as data science, mobile app development, and cloud computing.
+Cool projects often combine multiple skills, such as data science, mobile app development, and cloud computing.

-7. What was your most successful project?
+6. What was the most successful project?

 Successful projects are those that work end-to-end, solve a real problem, and impress others when you present them.